ps78674/alertmanager_bot/README.md

     ...
 {{ end -}}
 ```
-Slice - GettableAlerts (from menu), struct - alert from webhook.
+Slice - GettableAlerts (from menu), struct - alerts from webhook.